pachi81/GlucoDataHandler/README.md

 * Vibration: the watch vibrate if the target range is left and repeat it as long as the target range is left
 * Colored AOD: some watchfaces only support colored complications for the always on display, if there is no monochrom one, then you have to activate this feature
-* Big trend-arrow: for watches like Samsung Galaxy Watch 5 Pro, the trend arrow is rendered too big, so you can disable this setting to have a normal sized trend-arrow
+* Big trend-arrow: for watches like Samsung Galaxy Watch 5 Pro until Wear OS 3, the trend arrow is rendered too big, so you can disable this setting to have a smaller trend-arrow
 * Foreground: recommended to prevent Wear OS from closing this app (also try deactivating Play Protect as this kills non Playstore apps)
+* Relative time: shows the relative time since the last value was received instead of the timestamp of the last value.
+This may not work correct on some watches related to Android battery optimizations.
 * other settings: all other settings are made in the phone app

 ### Phone